zetsux/setsuna-discord-bot/README.md

 - The '50/50' Gamble
 - Spy Game (SpyFall)

+### Chatbot (OpenAI API)
+- Ask questions
+- Give tasks (ex : Solve a problem, create a program code, create an essay, etc)
+- Chat normally
+- And other things that you can try yourself...

 ### Other Features
 - Profile with User's Statuses, Editable Bio, and Editable Picture
 - Daily Maze